tehmaze/nagios-cli/README.md

 Usage
 -----

-The default configuration will look for the `status.dat` file in the `/var/log/nagios` directory, and it expects the `command_file` to be available at `/var/log/nagios/rw/nagios.cmd`.
+The default configuration will look for the `status_file` file in the `/var/log/nagios/status.dat` file, and it expects the `command_file` to be available at `/var/log/nagios/rw/nagios.cmd`.
 If you wish to override this, you can generate a configuration file with: